abhinav-nath/all-about-aws/notes/regions-and-availability-zones.md

 ## Availability Zones (AZs)

+AZs are **isolated locations** in a Region.

-An Availability Zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.
+> An Availability Zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.

 Each region has many availability zones (usually 3, min is 2, max is 6).
 Example: